First Meeting Checklist for Mentors

 • Set the parameters

 Get the housekeeping out of the way early.
-Talk about how often you're available to meet, how you prefer to communicate, etc.
+Talk about how often you're available to meet, how you prefer to communicate, where you'll meet etc.

 Give your mentee a more in-depth overview of your experience and career highlights and ask them to do the same.